 The gruesome madness at the Slotter farm, a once-thriving agricultural haven, will stay with you forever.
 Will B. Slotter and his family crossbred animals at the farm, and these creatures turned into aggressive flesh-eating monsters.
 Legend has it that Will still visits the farm.
 The farmhouse and barn are open for tours for only the bravest souls.
 Take a hayride and make your way through the maze trail or if you're too scared, venture into the 5-acre corn maze that isn't infested with anything scary.

-Nemacolin open its doors Oct.
-27-28 for BOOnanza on the Mountain, where they will host ghosts and goblins.
-You can take on zombies with a paintball gun, take a carriage ride with the headless horseman, go on Louie's Haunted Train Ride, hear the howl of the wolves at the wolf habitat or go on a Nightmare Jeep® ride through the haunted woods, if you dare.
+This Halloween at Nemacolin you can take on zombies with a paintball gun, take a carriage ride with the headless horseman, go on Louie's Haunted Train Ride, hear the howl of the wolves at the wolf habitat or go on a Nightmare Jeep® ride through the haunted woods, if you dare.